rachmach95/PoetryComparison/overview/policies.md

 * D 60-69
 * F 59 or less

-### Feedback and Assignment Points

-Before each assignment, I will provide you with a copy of my grading rubric for the assignment to give you a sense of what I will be targeting in each assignment.
-This sheet will break down each component of your grade and add up to 100 points.
-I will read each assignment, mark up a rubric, and provide a few paragraphs of comments on your assignment.

-These points will be weighted according to the point breakdown described on [the Assignments page](assignments.html), which will determine your overall final grade.

 ## Absence / Tardiness

 Students are expected to attend all classes.
 Failure to do so, as part of a larger pattern of chronic tardiness and lateness, will result in consequences for your final grade.